Guided Adventure, Self-Guided Adventure, or Take-away Rental - Which Should I Choose?

 Although we don't want to discourage self-guided guests, we do recommend that all honestly assess their skill level.
 As a consequence of a select few who have failed to do so over the years, we do have certain additional policies that apply to self-guided outings.
 Please see our Waiver, Terms and Policies page for full information on potential fees that include:

 - Full Financial Responsibility for any lost Watercraft and Equipment

 - Late Arrival at a Takeout or Missed Takeout Fees

 Those with minimal prior experience paddling rivers are encouraged to choose a Guided Adventure.
 Our guide(s) will provide basic instruction and assistance if needed.
-Guided outings also involve an interpretive aspect, and include a light picnic along the river and bottled water throughout the day.
+Guided outings also involve an interpretive aspect, and include a break somewhere along the river (bring snacks!) and chilled bottled water throughout the day.

 *Expanded Class I/Class I+ River Classifications

 We've adopted the Expanded Class I River Classification system developed by Ron Watters of Idaho State University.
 This system applies a methodology to expand and more clearly define the wide variations that exist on Class I rivers.
 We find these definitions to be highly applicable to the Middle Rio Grande, and they are referenced throughout our website.

 Full details and general guidelines as to what to anticipate at varying flow conditions can be found at our Current River Conditions page.